 “We all have a bit of bogan in us that needs to be celebrated.
 Truth be told, I can’t help but like some of these names just a little bit.”

-Other popular Aussie bogan baby names included in the book are Nicomachus, Harleen and Braelyn, with other creative listings like Wynter, Rebel and Nashayleah also making the cut.
+Other popular Aussie bogan baby names included in the book are Nicomachus, Harleen and Braelyn, with other creative monikers like Wynter, Rebel and Nashayleah also making the cut.